jonathom/detect_deforestation/README.md

 data we could then evaluate how that aggregation influences the quality of a deforestation detection.
 We found that deforestation is in general underestimated, but more so in the quarterly aggregated data.
-BFAST itself proves to be a robust tool for such a detection, on ethe one hand because of good overall results, on the other hand due to capabilities of integration into a near real-time system (proof of concept in Appendix D).
+BFAST itself proves to be a robust tool for such a detection, on the one hand because of good overall results, on the other hand due to capabilities of integration into a near real-time system (proof of concept in Appendix D).